acatone-git/HomePlus_Mod/README.md

 - HOME + L2 = Settings
 - HOME + R2 = Back (Access menu on Dolphin & AetherSX2)

-# Create / Change Key Combinations
+# Change Key Combinations / Create New Functions

 - Read / Use the instructions, documentation & examples in the development repo **[COMING SOON]**
 - Share your creations with the community!